 - 50B domestic violence protective order (DVPO) – A full hearing is required for the issuance of this type of protective order, and its duration is much longer – often up to one year.

-How an Attorney Can Help You Secure Protection from Domestic Violence
+How Domestic Violence Victim Lawyer Can Help You Secure Protection

 In addition to helping you secure a protective order, a qualified North Carolina domestic violence attorney can also help you get the help you need from resources available in the community.
 This could include, for example, seeking refuge at a local women’s shelter or crisis center, securing assistance from counselors and mental health professionals and working with law enforcement to protect your rights.